MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 keywords: Microsoft Mesh, M365, OCPS, Immersive spaces, Avatars, getting started, documentation, features
 ---

-# Set up Microsoft Mesh
+# Set up M365 for Microsoft Mesh

 In the Microsoft 365 Apps Admin Center (MAC) admins can enable access to Mesh experiences.
 This covers access to the following experiences: